jsheunis/gitbricks/README.md

 ![alt text](assets/commit_overview.svg)

-GitHub-inspired calendar heatmap of the commit history of a git repository.
+A command line tool and dashboard applicaton to create a calendar heatmap of the commit history of a GitHub repository.

-Uses PyGitHub and Plotly.
+Uses PyGitHub, Plotly and Dash.

 ## Installation